 Advice to regulators on other coal seam gas and large coal mining matters

-In June 2013, the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (Cth) (EPBC Act) was amended to include significant impacts on water resources as a new matter of national environmental significance in relation to coal seam gas and large coal mining development ('water trigger').
-Any project that has or is likely to have a significant impact on water resources must be referred to the Commonwealth regulator for assessment and approval.
+In June 2013, the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) was amended to include significant impacts on water resources as a new matter of national environmental significance in relation to coal seam gas and large coal mining development ('water trigger').
+Any project that has or is likely to have a significant impact on water resources must be referred to the Australian Government regulator for assessment and approval.

-The Committee also provided scientific advice to the Australian Government regulator, as requested, on the draft Significant Impact Guidelines for the 'water trigger'.
+The IESC also provided scientific advice to the Australian Government regulator, as requested, on the draft Significant Impact Guidelines for the 'water trigger'.
 The Guidelines aim to assist proponents of coal seam gas and large coal mining development proposals decide whether their proposals are likely to have a significant impact on a water resource.